OHDSI/StudyProtocolSandbox/themis/extras/protocol2025.md

 The study is not a human subject research.

 # IRB review
 The study is following the protocol of OHDSI Evidence network.
+And following the data practices there.
+The analysis is executed by custodian of the Evidence Network